rpdelaney/l4d2-tourney-rules/rules.md

 #####4.6
 If no available server can be found after this process has been exhausted, a Tournament Director must be contacted immediately.

-#####4.7
-Matches may be delayed to find a suitable server, but UNDER NO CIRCUMSTANCES WHATSOEVER WILL LATE RESULTS BE ACCEPTED.
-(See Section 2.2)

 ##Section 5: Match scheduling and match rules